FavoriteLoadingAdd to My Ireland | My Ireland

 Be Alert for Pickpockets!

-Pickpockets are quick to recognise tourists and assume that they carry large amounts of cash and are easy targets.
-I know it is tricky but in cities especially, try not to look too obvious a target!
+Pickpockets and opportunist thieves are quick to recognise tourists, assume that they carry cash and valuables, and consider them easy prey.
+I know it’s tricky but in cities especially try not to look too obvious a target!

-The Boardwalk along the Liffey is particularly dodgey and although it is a nice place to walk, you need to be very cautious.
-Pickpockets also tend to operate regularly in areas frequented by tourists, especially around museums and bus and train stations.
-Hotels, restaurants and pubs, where relaxed visitors are likely to have their guard down, are also popular spots for theives.
+The Boardwalk along the Liffey is particularly dodgy and although it is a nice place to walk, you need to be very cautious.
+Pickpockets tend to operate regularly in areas frequented by tourists, especially around museums and bus and train stations.
+Hotels, restaurants and pubs, where relaxed visitors are likely to have their guard down, are also popular spots for thieves.

 DO NOT be fooled into sympathy, distracted by someone asking you a question or approaching you for any reason.
 Stay alert without being paranoid.
-These are some very expert pickpockets – move on and away from the area quickly keeping a tight hold of your bags.
+There are some very expert pickpockets – if you feel uncomfortable about anyone who approaches you move on and away from the area quickly keeping a tight hold of your bags.

 Be VERY careful with your mobile phone

-You are making a call or looking up some information on your phone, a cyclist whizzes up from behind, grabs the phone from your hard and speeds away.
-It’s gone, for good.
+You are making a call or looking up some information on your phone when a cyclist whizzes up from behind, grabs the phone from your hard and speeds away.

 Sadly this is all too common an event in Dublin in particular.
-Similarly in restaurants and bars, in particular in fast food outlets, it is a big mistake to leave your phone beside you on the table.
+Owners of iPhones tend to be targeted most but any smart phone is at risk.
+In restaurants and bars, in particular in fast food outlets, it is a big mistake to leave your phone beside you on the table.
 You only need to be distracted for a moment for it to be whisked away.
-Owners of iPhones tend to be targeted, but any smart phone is at risk.

 The following precautions apply to using a phone anywhere, not just in Ireland, but are worth noting:

-• Keep your phone hidden away, in a bag or a front pocket.
+• Keep your phone out of sight, in a bag or a front pocket.
 Don’t attach it visibly to a belt or keep it in a backpack.

 • Never leave your phone on the table when in a restaurant/bar.

-• When making a call in a public place stand with your back to a wall, so you have a good view of everything and everyone who approaches you.
+• When making a call in a public place stand with your back to a wall, where you have a good view of everything and everyone who approaches you.

 • Avoid making calls in crowded places, like train stations, or in poorly lit places at night.

-• Make sure you have a note somewhere of the make, model and IMEI number (it’s under the battery) of your phone.
+• Make sure you have a note somewhere of the make, model and the IMEI number (here’s how to get that) of your phone.

 • Set a pin number or swipe sequence so that at least your data is protected if the worst happens and your phone is stolen.